 9 Enchanting Ways to Celebrate the Magic of Midsummer

-What is the Meaning of Midsummer?
+What is Midsummer?

 Midsummer is often seen as a liminal time when the veil between our world and the Otherworld ‘thins’.